TIBCOSoftware/tci-flogo/samples/app-dev/API-Development/REST/rest-ssl-certs-k8s-secret/readme.md

 ### Environment Variables in Deployment YAML

-Below is a generic YAML configuration for deploying an application with SSL certificate support using environment variables.
+Below is a generic YAML configuration for deploying an application with SSL certificates stored in secret and secret used as environment variables.

 	```yaml